mrkkrp/markkarpov.com/tutorial/megaparsec.md

   )
 ```

-This demonstrates how this approach scales for nested indented construts
+This demonstrates how this approach scales to nested indented constructs
 without requiring additional state.

 ### Adding line folds